A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 Let’s look at an example:

 The conversion rate on Acme.
 Inc.’s product pages are 8%.
 One problem they revealed during the heuristic evaluation was that there were simply no product reviews on the product pages.
-They believe that adding reviews would help visitors decide, thus increasing the flow to the cart page and conversions.
+They believe that adding reviews would help visitors decide, thereby increasing traffic to the cart page and conversions.

 The null hypothesis here would be: no reviews generate a conversion rate equal to 8% (the status quo)